-THE BOARD RECOMMENDS YOU VOTE FOR THE APPROVAL OF THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS SET FORTH IN THIS PROXY STATEMENT
+THE BOARD RECOMMENDS YOU VOTE

+FOR THE APPROVAL OF THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS

+SET FORTH IN THIS PROXY STATEMENT

-PROPOSAL 7 - APPROVAL OF OUR U.K. STATUTORY DIRECTORS' ANNUAL REPORT ON REMUNERATION
+PROPOSAL 11 - APPROVAL OF OUR U.K. STATUTORY DIRECTORS' ANNUAL REPORT ON REMUNERATION

-Our U.K. statutory directors' remuneration report is set forth as Annex A to this proxy statement.
+Our U.K. statutory directors' remuneration report is set forth as Annex A (excluding Part II of Annex A) to this proxy statement.
 The directors' remuneration report includes the annual report on remuneration.
 This document describes in detail our remuneration policies and procedures and explains how these policies and procedures help to achieve our compensation objectives with regard to our directors and the retention of high-quality directors.
-Our Board of Directors and the Remuneration Committee believe that the policies and procedures we have and will continue to have high-quality directors.
+Our Board of Directors and the Remuneration Committee believe that the policies and procedures as articulated in the directors' remuneration report are effective and that as a result of these policies and procedures we have and will continue to have high-quality directors.
 Our Board of Directors has approved and signed the report in accordance with English law.

-At the Meeting, the shareholders will vote on the annual report on remuneration, excluding the directors' remuneration policy.
-The directors' remuneration policy remains unchanged and is scheduled to be proposed for approval at the AGM to be held in 2024, as required by the U.K. Companies Act 2006.
+At the Meeting, the shareholders will vote on the annual report on remuneration, excluding the directors' remuneration policy which will be considered under Proposal 12.
 This vote is advisory and non-binding.
 Although non-binding, our Board of Directors and Remuneration Committee will review and consider the voting results when making future decisions regarding our director remuneration program.
 Following the Meeting, and as required under English law, the directors' annual report on remuneration will be delivered to the U.K. Registrar of Companies.

-THE BOARD RECOMMENDS YOU VOTE FOR THE APPROVAL OF OUR U.K. STATUTORY DIRECTORS' ANNUAL REPORT ON REMUNERATION SET FORTH AS ANNEX A
+THE BOARD RECOMMENDS YOU VOTE FOR THE APPROVAL OF OUR U.K. STATUTORY DIRECTORS' ANNUAL REPORT ON REMUNERATION SET FORTH AS ANNEX A (EXCLUDING PART II OF ANNEX A)